 How to get motivated every morning

-If you look at some of the most successful people in the history of anything, you’ll find that they typically have some sort of morning routine or quirk that gets them fired up for the day—, and others .
+If you look at some of the most successful people in the history of anything, you’ll find that they typically have some sort of morning routine or quirk that gets them fired up for the day—most exercise, some dip themselves into an ice bath and others rub lotion all over their skin or else they get the hose again.

-And part of the reason why some of these folks are routinely so successful is because they understand the importance of using the morning to get important shit done., and aren’t fiendishly absorbing every bit of news that’s been rampaging through our useless Facebook news feeds.
+And part of the reason why some of these folks are routinely so successful is because they understand the importance of using the morning to get important shit done.
+That’s when we actually have some restraint, and aren’t fiendishly absorbing every bit of news that’s been rampaging through our useless Facebook news feeds.

 Getting stuff done in the morning is important because it makes our brains sing.
 When we accomplish something big in the morning—a good workout, writing, decent progress on a project—we set ourselves up for success throughout the rest of the day.

 That’s why having a morning routine is so crucial.
-In most cases, thatcan help us accomplish a ton of crazy stuff.
+In most cases, that much-needed boost of endorphins can help us accomplish a ton of crazy stuff.
 And then that helps you accomplish more, and so-on and so-forth.

 You need one.